JanRou/Elis/README.md

 14. Run unit tests

 **TODOs**
-* Organize docker different database volumes for unit testing and production,
+* Program CQL subscriptions for time series,
+* Investigate CQL filtering and possibilities,
 * Insert tons of timeseries and facts to measure performance,
-* Investigate CQL filtering and possibilities,
-* Program CQL subscriptions.
+* Organize docker different database volumes for unit testing and production.